bmeurant/technical-docs/software-architecture/clean-code.md

 **Explanation:** An automated test suite is the most effective safety net for a project.
 It enables confident refactoring, simplifies adding new features, and provides living documentation of the system's behavior.
 For a test suite to be effective, its tests should follow the **F.I.R.S.T.** principles.

 *   **Fast (F):** Slow tests are a major obstacle to productivity.
 If running the test suite takes too long, developers will run it less frequently, which defeats its purpose as a rapid feedback mechanism.
     *   **Why it matters:** Fast tests provide an immediate feedback loop, allowing developers to quickly validate their changes.
-This is essential for practices like Test-Driven Development (TDD) and for maintaining a state of continuous integration where tests are run on every commit.
+This is essential for practices like [[tdd|Test-Driven Development (TDD)]] and for maintaining a state of continuous integration where tests are run on every commit.
     *   **What makes tests slow:** The primary culprits are I/O operations—interacting with databases, making network calls, or accessing the file system.
 These operations are orders of magnitude slower than in-memory computations.
     *   **How to achieve it:** Favor **unit tests** that run entirely in memory.
 Use **Test Doubles** (Mocks, Stubs, Fakes) to replace slow external dependencies like databases or network services.